"Sleeping Bear and Her Children"

 **Poetry by Simone McLeod.

 Jewelry and jewelry photography by Zhaawano Giizhik.
+The jewelry are storytelling tools and not for sale.

 - Crayon drawing on paper by Simone McLeod: detail of "Twins in Sweat Lodge Womb" (2013).

-- Digitized pen-and-ink drawing by Zhaawano Giizhik: Naazikodaadiwin ("The Reunion") (2022).
+- Pen-and-ink drawing by Zhaawano Giizhik: Naazikodaadiwin ("The Reunion") (2022).

 Painting, acrylic on canvas by Simone McLeod: detail of "Journey To The Dawn Land" (2012).